X Videos (film): Production

 This movie is the first production of Colour Shadows Entertainment and this production unit is a result of like minded friends coming together, to produce social awareness films and handle controversial subjects.
 The film was shot in Tamil and Hindi simultaneously.

-Conception

 The film's idea was conceived by the director Sajo Sundar when one day he found a video clip on the internet which featured his close friend's wife fully naked.
 Shocked by this incident he further researched about the world of hidden camera pornography and discovered that there were many more of such cases, sometimes that had led to the suicide of the affected person.
 He decided to direct a social awareness movie which would warn men and women about the risk of saving their personal videos on their mobiles.
 He wanted to reveal the mafia behind such crimes and how they made money in crores by doing so.